Daemonite/material/docs/4.4/utilities/text.md

 {% endcapture %}
 {% include example.html content=example %}

-Note how `text-capitalize` only changes the first letter of each word, leaving the case of any other letters unaffected.
+Note how `.text-capitalize` only changes the first letter of each word, leaving the case of any other letters unaffected.

 ## Font weight and italics